wong-justin/fast-bible/README.md

 ## Todo
 - Shortcut to books/home page
 - ctrl-c copy text
-- ctrl-up/down navigate verses (start at beginning or end if none highlighted)
 - ctrl-plus/minus font size zoom
 - join all books into one file instead of separate
 - Fix Psalms superscriptions and [other extra symbols/chars]